 - A nonresident person (including a Citizen, a Permanent Resident of the U.S., a person who is eligible to be a Permanent Resident of the U.S., and an eligible nonimmigrant) whose family has been transferred to Texas by a company established as part of the state's Economic Development and Diversification Program not earlier than five years before the relevant enrollment date, and a person's spouse and children shall pay resident tuition as soon as they move to Texas, if the person provides the institution with a letter of intent to establish Texas as his or her home.

-- A person who moves to Texas to attend an instituition before his or her family is transferred is permitted to pay the resident tuition beginning with the first semester or term after the family moves to the state.
+- A person who moves to Texas to attend an institution before his or her family is transferred is permitted to pay the resident tuition as long as the employee relocates to Texas not more than one semester after the student enrolls.

 - After the family has maintained a residence in Texas for 12 months, the person may request a change in classification in order to pay resident tuition.